Scaly Mites Symptoms and Treatments

 Scaly mites, Cnemidocoptes pillae, are a microscopic species of mite that cause skin problems (‘scaly face’, ‘scaly leg’ and ‘tassel foot’) by burrowing under the skin in budgerigars, canaries, finches and a variety of other bird species.
 Cnemidocoptes mutans is a close cousin that causes scaly leg in chickens.

 Common signs of disease include scaly, thickened, crusted, flaky skin on bare areas around the face and beak and on the legs.
 Budgies will typically show scaly face lesions, including beak abnormalities or honeycomb scale on the face and around the eyes.
 In neglected cases severe beak deformities (e.g. elongated, curved beaks or ‘duck bills’ with overgrowth of both top and bottom beak) can occur if mites burrow into the growing part of the beak.
 Some budgies will show scaly leg as well as scaly face lesions but scaly leg alone more in canaries, finches and chickens.
 ‘Tassel foot’ is an advanced form of scaly leg where tassels of deformed keratin scale grow from the sides and bottom of the feet.
-As well as in canaries, Dr Pat Macwhirter sees this from from time to time in wild European Goldfinches caught from around Melbourne,
+As well as in canaries, Dr Pat Macwhirter sees this from time to time in wild European Goldfinches caught from around Melbourne,

 How scaly mite is spread